-We are pleased to be associated with the Institutions and Companies listed below, many of whom have provided support for our POB project.
+We are pleased to be associated with the Institutions and Companies listed below.

 The European Space Agency Business Incubator at Harwell, Oxford.
 Founded in Dec 2010, this extends ESA's European network of Incubators, helping young businesses and start-ups to develop business opportunities based on transferring space technology into other markets.

 Sci-Tech Systems was awarded a place in the Incubator and a grant to develop a new POB prototype for the Leisure Dive market.
 Business support and technical consultancy is delivered by the UK's STFC Innovation Ltd and this, together with access to STFC's workshops, proved invaluable during development.